 Active Bystander Training

-The Department is committed to ensuring all staff participate in the College's Active Bystander training.
-The programme aims to empower staff across our College community to challenge poor behaviours and bring about cultural change.
-Active Bystanders reinforce messages defining the boundaries of unacceptable behaviour.
+The department encourages everyone to participate in Imperial's Active Bystander training.
+The programme aims to empower staff across the Imperial community to challenge poor behaviours and bring about cultural change.

 Staff training for the workplace